Conflux-Chain/CIPs/CIPs/cip-flexible-account-auth.md

 Advanced and flexible authorization rules are important for better management of accounts.

-For example, BLS signature with curve BLS12-381 (as specified in https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04, also included in eth2.0-specs) supports efficient implementation of threshold-signature (m-of-n multisig) and aggreatation of signatures, and DKIM (Domain Key Identified Mail) lowers the barrier to own a blockchain account by binding the account to an email address.
+For example, BLS signature with curve BLS12-381 (as specified in https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04, also included in eth2.0-specs) supports efficient implementation of threshold-signature (m-of-n multisig) and aggregation of signatures, and DKIM (Domain Key Identified Mail) lowers the barrier to own a blockchain account by binding the account to an email address.

 ## Motivation